SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 # Starting a new project

-<p class="lead">Identifying a particular development flow may be challenging at times.
-Making the flow efficient and straight-forward is even harder.
-This guide will walk you through the way we tend to start and develop new projects.</p>
+<p class="lead">Starting off a new project goes smoother when you have an efficient and straightforward development flow to rely on.
+In this guide, we describe how we usually start and develop new projects</p>

-While the development process is described in the [Introduction][introduction] section, in this guide we want to cover the steps that we follow while working on a project in more detail.
+While the key stages of the development process are described in the [Introduction][introduction] section, this guide provides more hands-on details on the steps that we follow while working on a project.

 ## TL;DR

-In short, please follow the next steps to have a consistent joyful development flow.
+In short, please follow the next steps to have a consistent and joyful development flow.

 <p class="note">Each step and sub-step below results in a separate Pull Request
-as well as its artifacts in the repository.</p>
+adding its artifacts to the repository.</p>

 1. Conduct [EventStorming][EventStorming] to gather domain knowledge.
 Digitize the Artifact and store it in the code repository.